alexcarriero/class_imbalance_project/README.md

 # Class Imbalance Project:

-This repository houses all necessary information to replicate the simulation study presented in our paper:
+This repository houses all necessary information to replicate the simulation study presented in the paper:
 The harms of imbalance corrections for calibration in machine learning: a simulation study.

 In this project, we investigated the effect of imbalance corrections on the predictive performance of machine learning models developed for dichotomous risk prediction.